The ultimate guide for using product attributes in Catalog Ads

 Another example is how shops selling electronics can show how their expensive products have a 4-year warranty - removing the risk of buying expensive products.

-This can be done in Confect by creating a dynamic product asset to show the guarantee badge only on certain items, or by creating feed design rules.
+This can be done in Confect by creating a product asset to show the guarantee badge only on certain items, or by creating feed design rules.

 With this method, you're showing information specific to the product being shown.